 I don’t know how I shall pour it out.
 Nor do I know if, even at all, I should write it down, post in and share it and let others read the dilemma of a soul who is constantly trying to root its roots deep inside the fertile land of dreams, aspirations, hopes, and limitless … More Conversation Of A Confused Soul

 In any inter-personal relationship or argument, a truth has three parts.
-The first part of the truth is the truth that I think and believe in is true.
-The second part of the truth is the truth that the Other believes in is true.
-The third part of the truth, well is that part in … More Ego Vs E, Go!
+The first part of the truth is the truth that I think and believe to be true.
+The second part of the truth is the truth which the other person believes to be true.
+The third part of the truth, well is that part in which … More Ego Vs E, Go!

 A joke is only a joke only till it tickles the funny bone, but when it starts making fun of your identity, your community- remember it is time the joke has turned into Frankenstein.
 I blame myself for being the initiator of this Frankenstein making process … More Feat.
 Mr Rajkumar

 I was alone that day, sitting on the footpath, puffing my last cigarette from the packet I had bought especially for her.
 I had already exhausted my own stock.
 I waited and waited…but she did not show up.
 I have known her for the past 5 years and in all these years she never missed … More The Leftover